author

 1855–1932

-A French diplomat and literary scholar, he spent more than two decades in Washington and became an important bridge between France and the United States during World War I. He also wrote widely on history and literature, earning the first Pulitzer Prize for History in 1917.
+A French diplomat, historian, and literary scholar, he spent more than two decades in Washington and became one of the key links between France and the United States during World War I. He also wrote widely on English and medieval literature, bringing a scholar’s eye to public life.

 by J. J. (Jean Jules) Jusserand